stephentt-me/monte-carlo-python-experiment/README.md

 ## Sample Result

-__I non-scientific experiment I ran on my computer.
+_A non-scientific experiment I ran on my computer.
 And yes, I know 2 version of CPython and PyPy is not the same.
-I will do it agan when have time.__
+I will do it agan when have time._

 CPython